ansys/pyfluent-visualization/doc/source/api/visualization/plots.rst

 In the following example, a ``Plots`` object is instantiated with a Fluent session as its context.
-The ``Plots`` object is used to generate and plot XY plots and a monitor plot.
+The ``Plots`` object is used to generate and plot two XY plots and a monitor plot.

 .. code-block:: python